SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Introduction

-This leads us to hypothesize that LLM layers encode task-specific information, enabling us to analytically distinguish original tasks—such as sentiment analysis, translation, paraphrasing, etc. And these task-specific ``constellations patterns'' are invariant to input content, and only reflect the task's intent.
-Within each task constellation, finer variations correspond to behavioral outcomes, such as direct answering, refusal, or cautious response—appearing as localized shifts in the broader task trajectory (Figure \ref{fig:figure2}).
+Following these research questions, we hypothesize that LLM layers encode task-specific information in the embedding space, enabling us to analytically distinguish original tasks---such as sentiment analysis, translation, paraphrasing, etc. And these task-specific sequence of representation regions, referred to as ``constellations patterns''---are stable across input variations, and primarily reflect the task.
+(Figure \ref{fig:figure2}) Within each task constellation, finer variations correspond to behavioral outcomes, such as direct answering, refusal, or cautious response---appearing as localized shifts in the broader task trajectory.
 By mapping these task-dependent patterns, we design interventions that selectively adjust model behavior without compromising general utility.

-Our contributions are as follows: \begin{itemize} \item We develop a benchmark dataset for measuring task over-refusal in NLP that analyzes how LLM safety goals vary by text type and task. \item We propose a novel steering approach that guides representations layer-by-layer during inference to reduce over-refusal.
-Over-refusal are reduced without compromising general capabilities. \item Experiments reveal that LLMs encode task identity via consistent internal trajectory patterns.
-Leveraging these patterns enables precise response adjustments, reducing over-refusals with negligible impact on utility. \end{itemize}
+Our contributions include: \begin{itemize} \item We develop a benchmark dataset for measuring task over-refusal in NLP that analyzes how LLM safety goals vary by text type and task. \item We propose a novel conditional steering approach that guides representations layer-by-layer during inference to reduce over-refusal---without compromising general capabilities. \end{itemize} Our experiments reveal that LLMs encode task identity via consistent internal trajectory patterns.
+Leveraging these patterns enables precise response adjustments, reducing over-refusals with negligible impact on utility.